stephensamonte/Python-Paste-Timestamp-Shortcut/README.md

 # Python-Paste-Timestamp-Shortcut
 I typically write the date manually as part of titles.
 This program will automate the process for me.
+I create a lot of files for classes, video projects, and personal ventures.
+I always date documents and project files in their name such as "2018.09.03 MyNotes" (year.month.day filename).

 This program will auto add the timestamp to where the cursor when a specific key binding is pressed.